tronprotocol/documentation-en/docs/index.md

 If you'd like to contribute to TRON, please fork, fix, commit and send a pull request (PR) for the maintainers to review and merge into the main base.
 If you wish to submit more complex changes though, please check up with the core developers first on our channel to ensure those changes are in line with the general philosophy of the project and/or get some early feedback which can make both your efforts much lighter as well as our review and merge procedures quick and simple.

-PRs need to be based on and opened against the master branch (unless by explicit agreement, you contribute to a complex feature branch).

 Your PR will be reviewed according to the Code Review Guidelines.

 We encourage a PR early approach, meaning you create the PR the earliest even without the fix/feature.
 This will let core developers and other volunteers know you picked up an issue.
 These early PRs should indicate 'in progress' status.